-Truth versus fiction about hypnosis
+Truth versus fiction about hypnosis.

-Posted May 29, 2009
+Posted May 29, 2009 | Reviewed by Ekua Hagan

 Do you remember getting lost in thought?
 The most common example is when you are in a car, bus, or train, thinking about something until you get surprised, catching yourself reaching your stop or exit and you return to the normal alert state of awareness.
-That is a typical example of a trance, your mind being in two places at the same time.
+That is a typical example of a trance, or your mind being in two places at the same time.
 We all experience going in and out of a trance nearly every day of our lives.
 There are many reasons that we get entranced, some are common others can be extreme situations.
-The key is what is the real benefit of entering a trance?
+The key is, what is the real benefit of entering a trance?

-The hidden power of your mind is to circumvent the conscious part that often creates blockages, limitations or just criticizes your efforts to achieve.
-Hypnosis, or trance, allows you to communicate more directly to the subconscious part of your mind and thereby, if used properly and skillfully can be a major asset to promote progress.
-There are many theories about how hypnosis works and why it is so powerful and although the debate continues about these issues, there is no question that it really does work and very well indeed.
+The hidden power of your mind is to circumvent the conscious part that often creates blockages, limitations, or just criticizes your efforts to achieve.
+Hypnosis, or trance, allows you to communicate more directly to the subconscious part of your mind.
+Thereby if it's used properly and skillfully, it can be a major asset to promote progress.
+There are many theories about how hypnosis works and why it is so powerful.
+Although the debate continues about these issues, there is no question that it does work very well indeed.

 As I evaluated Jack's habit, I suggested a variety of strategies to build up his motivation and determination to quit.
 It is important to identify what could be called the "internal weaknesses or potential sabotage" to the success of the intentions being made.
-I consider all hypnosis, "self-hypnosis" so during the induction I teach the client how to relax and enter that special zone.
+I consider all hypnosis "self-hypnosis," so, during the induction, I teach the client how to relax and enter that special zone.
 During the trance, Jack was given the internal tools he needed repeatedly to overcome his weaknesses and successfully quit smoking.
 Months later, I learned that he remained grateful to be free of this bad habit.

-There are no dangers to the use of hypnosis, nobody ever gets stuck in a trance, or can be forced to do something against their will.
-Hypnosis is the art of persuasion it relies on direct and indirect communication, which includes metaphors, emotional tone, imagery and so forth.
+There are no dangers to the use of hypnosis; nobody ever gets stuck in a trance or is forced to do something against their will.
+Hypnosis is the art of persuasion; it relies on direct and indirect communication, which includes metaphors, emotional tone, imagery, and so forth.
 A great deal of advertising and entertainment rely on the very same principles to persuade people to buy something or keep paying attention.